mominul-ssv/cossif/README.md

 # CosSIF: Cosine Similarity-based Image Filtering
-This is the official code for our CosSIF paper:<br/>[CosSIF: Cosine Similarity-based Image Filtering to overcome low inter-class variation in synthetic medical image datasets]()
+This is the official code for our CosSIF paper:<br/>[CosSIF: Cosine similarity-based image filtering to overcome low inter-class variation in synthetic medical image datasets]()

 <p align="left">